 This Bangkok cooking school program is more than just cooking Thai cooking classes, it is an exploration of Thai cuisine and culture that includes visits to markets and all of the most important places to see in Bangkok.
 All cooking classes are hands-on at a personal work station.
 Even non-cooks will have fun learning simple but delicious dishes they can make back home.

-WOKING ON THE BEACH Learn to cook Thai food in Phuket at a school located on a spectacular private beach.
+Learn to cook Thai food on the tropical holiday island of Phuketat a school located on a spectacular private beach.
 This program is three nights long, but you can (and maybe should) stay longer.

-LUANG PRABANG The cuisines of Laos and Thailand are similar but not the same.
+The cuisines of Laos and Thailand are similar but not the same.
 (It is difficult to say who borrowed from whom.)
-Taking a cooking class in LP is a great excuse to spend an extra day in a town most people do not want to leave.
+Taking a cooking class in LP is a great excuse to spend an extra day in a town that most people do not want to leave.

 The secret to Vietnamese cooking is simplicity and freshness.
 If you can add an extra day to any of our Hanoi packages we can add a private cooking lesson.
 You get your choice of dishes to learn!